 - Promotion of professionalism of insurance brokers

 IBANZ gives strength and support to Members enabling them to better meet their challenges and opportunities.

 It does this by staying involved with Government activity where the outcome of changes to legislation will have an impact on the insurance industry, and more specifically to fire and general brokers.
 The organization takes part in regular meetings with the regulators including the Financial Markets Authority (FMA) and is involved with the government Code Committee.
 IBANZ is also working with the industry ITO (Skills Organization) on a review of the level 4 / 5 National Certificate qualification and in particular the new insurance stream.

-IBANZ has been instrumental in setting up Professional IQ College (formerly IBANZ College) IBANZ remains committed to the continuing and ever increasing role that the College will take in managing CPD (continuing professional development) requirements as well as other educational needs for all financial services industry participants including insurance brokers.
+IBANZ has been instrumental in setting up Professional IQ College and is committed to the important role the College has in providing for and managing the educational and Continuing Professional Development (CPD) requirements for all financial services industry participants.

 IBANZ remains engaged with key insurers providing a voice for brokers and acting as a sounding board for those insurers where input is required.
 The relationship between insurers and brokers is obviously key to the success of both of these industry stakeholders.

-The IBANZ Code of Conduct provides the public with assurance that Members act in a professional and ethical manner.
-IBANZ is committed to providing resources to assist its members in meeting the obligations of the Code.
-This commitment extends to include the development of better industry standards and the facilitation of a complaints procedures available to both the public and members to address complaints against members.
+The IBANZ Code of Professional Conduct provides the public with assurance that Members act in a professional and ethical manner.
+IBANZ is committed to providing resources to assist its members in meeting the obligations of our Code.
+This commitment extends to include the development of better industry standards and the facilitation of a complaints procedures available to both the public and members to address complaints.

-The scope and nature of interaction with government bodies is constantly evolving as new issues arise, a summary of our current activities follows.
+The scope and nature of interaction with government bodies is constantly evolving as new issues arise.

-Members can log in to see a summary of current papers here.
+IBANZ are currently involved with a number of legislation reviews, Members can log in to see a summary of current activity here.

 Past Government Reports